silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

 fans.
 A *Monsters of Rock festival* usually featured a huge main stage where multiple bands performed on a single day, forming a live gig that lasted 6-8 hours.
 Later, Monsters Of Rock extended into South America while it gradually died off in Europe and the U.S only to get resurrected about 25 years later.
+{:dc}

 There was always a **main act** performing at the end of the show and it was typically one of the big rock or metal bands of that era.
 Kiss, Iron Maiden, AC/DC, Deep Purple, David Lee Roth, Van